How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Men are from one planet, and women are from another — but what the hell does this outdated way of explaining gender differences actually mean?
 In a word: priorities.

-While men are fairly similar in their visual stimulation and comfort in exploring different partners, studies have shown that intimacy really does make for better sex for women.
+While men are fairly similar in their visual stimulation and comfort in exploring different partners, studies have shown that an emotional connection really matters to a lot of women when it comes to having great sex.

 The one common thread is that orgasm frequency and intensity increased based on the depth of connection the women had with their partners.